-- a.
-File a missing person's report with MUPU. - b.
-Initiate the collection of biological samples from the known missing person and his/her family members for nuclear and mitochondrial DNA testing along with the necessary consent forms, if not previously obtained during the investigation. - c.
-Ask the missing person's family or next of kin to give written consent to request the person's dental records. - 1.
-Whenever possible, obtain diagnostic quality copies or original records of the missing person's dental records.
+- (a) File a missing person's report with the Washington State Patrol Missing and Unidentified Persons Unit (MUPU). - (b) Initiate the collection of biological samples from the known missing person and their family members for nuclear and mitochondrial DNA testing along with the necessary consent forms, if not previously obtained during the investigation. - (c) Ask the missing person's family or next of kin to give written consent to request the person's dental records. - Whenever possible, obtain diagnostic quality copies or original records of the missing person's dental records.
 As soon as possible, biological samples shall be submitted to the appropriate lab; dental records shall be submitted to MUPU (RCW 43.43.751; RCW 68.50.320).